PRP WITH MICRO-NEEDLING

 evens skin tone, lightens hyperpigmentation and sun spots, reduces appearance of pores, firms and smooths skin texture, heals scars, reduces broken capillaries and spider veins, and brings back the glow for fresher, younger-looking skin.

 PRP also addresses under-eye puffiness and dark circles to give you a more youthful, well-rested appearance.
 Since PRP is derived from your own blood, the side effects are virtually eliminated.

 How many treatments should I need?

-- While each patient is different and conditions will vary, the typical treatment regimen will consist of 5-6 treatments.
+- While each patient is different and conditions will vary, the typical treatment regimen will consist of 4-6 treatments spaced 4 weeks apart.

 COLLAGEN P.I.N.
 DIFFERENT FROM THE DERMAL NEEDLING ROLLERS OF THE PAST?